Complete Indicator Report of Pertussis Cases

 Pertussis is a contagious, bacterial, respiratory disease.
 Although pertussis may be a mild disease in older children and adults, these infected people may transmit the disease to other susceptible persons, including unimmunized or incompletely immunized infants.
 Young infants are at highest risk for acquiring pertussis and pertussis-associated complications, such as pneumonia and inflammation of the brain.

 Although not common, pertussis can cause death, especially in children under 1 year of age.
-Most children are protected against pertussis by vaccination during childhood; however immunity wanes over time and leaves adolescents and adults unprotected.
-National figures from 2012 indicate that infants aged less than 1 year, who are at greatest risk for severe disease and death, continue to have the highest reported rate of pertussis.
-School-aged children 7-10 years continue to contribute a significant proportion of reported pertussis cases; however, 2012 data indicate that pertussis is increasing among adolescents 13 and 14 years of age.
-In 2005, the FDA approved Tdap, a pertussis vaccine for adolescents and adults.
-The rate of pertussis decreased in years following approval of Tdap.
-However, since 2009, Utah rates of pertussis have been on the rise, and there is new evidence indicating that duration of immunity from the Tdap booster lasts around 2 years, which is less than originally was expected.
+Most children are protected against pertussis by vaccination during childhood; however, immunity decreases over time and leaves adolescents and adults unprotected.
+Provisional 2013 national figures indicate that infants aged less than 1 year, who are at greatest risk for severe disease and death, continue to have the highest reported rate of pertussis.
+School-aged children 7-10 years continue to contribute a significant proportion of reported pertussis cases.

 Healthy People Objective IID-1:Reduce, eliminate, or maintain elimination of cases of vaccine-preventable diseases